Project: Chime

 How does it work?

-Two electromagnets are placed opposing one another.
-One is attached to the windchime striker, the other is attached to the frame base.
+Two magnets are placed opposite one another.
+One is attached to the windchime striker, the other, an electromagnet, is attached to the frame base.

 With an Arduino microcontroller and a motor driver, the electromagnet’s power, strength, and action can be adjusted.
 Lower sensor values result in gentle movement, while higher sensor values result in faster, stronger movement.